sentinel-official/docs/docs/validator-setup/server-setup/ssh.md

 ### Server Side

-Your public key will be mpw visible on your server by typing
+Your public key will be now visible on your server by typing

 ```bash
 cat ~.ssh/authorized_keys